Key to Conveyor Success: Angle of Repose in Belt Conveyor

 The angle of repose is defined as the maximum angle at which an object can rest on an inclined plane without sliding down.
 This angle is determined by the interplay between gravitational force and the frictional force between the particles of the material.
 The angle of repose varies depending on the type of material, its size, shape, and moisture content.

-the Angle of Repose
+The Angle of Repose

 Impact on Material Handling in Belt Conveyors